SkateCodeN/RecipesApp/README.md

 that I had a conversation with.
 The flow was great and we really got into a relaxed tone.
 He was positive that I was the right fit and even said I would be his top choice.
 That felt great.

+5/2/25
+Stopped for a while now I needed to get back in the game.So hopefully, here I am